TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 The Hypervolt charger integration communicates with its backend using a WebSocket API.
 This allows the external Hypervolt service to push changes to Home Assistant when they happen, rather than having Home Assistant poll the service.
 This includes a simplified version of the charging schedule.
 If there's any change in the Hypervolt schedule, the full schedule is normally available immediately via the Octopus API.

 The regular refreshes at 5 minute intervals are aligned with the hour.
 That's just how the Home Assistant [Time pattern](https://www.home-assistant.io/docs/automation/trigger/#time-pattern-trigger) trigger works.
-That's convenient for us, as Octopus uses hour aligned half-hour charging periods in its schedule.
+That's convenient for us, as Octopus uses half-hour charging periods in its schedule.
 We effectively check for any schedule changes 15, 10, 5 and 0 minutes before the next charging period starts.

 The downside of time pattern's natural alignment is that all Home Assistant instances end up synchronizing their calls to the external service.
 It's not just a problem of thousands of Home Assistant instances calling the backend over a period of time.
 The incoming calls all arrive at the *same* time.
 The blueprint addresses this by adding jitter, a random delay before invoking the refresh.
 This is another example of being a good citizen, reducing the likelihood of everyone's calls being made at the same time.

 I also refresh when the charger starts and stops charging.
 I kept the code from the Blueprint that ensures that these ad hoc refreshes don't happen more often than every 3 minutes.

 When the car is finally unplugged, I delay for a minute before refreshing and hopefully picking up the final state.
-The regular 5 minute refreshes also continue while the intelligent state is still once of the active ones.
+The regular 5 minute refreshes also continue while the intelligent state is still one of the active values.

 ```yaml
 triggers: